jsenv/core/doc/notes.md

 ## TODO

-- update @dmail/helper to use latest jsenv
+- update dmail/uneval to avoid circular dependency
-- make jsenv depends on latest itself and ensure node deprecated warning are gone

 ## To keep in mind